-If required, the dose should be adjusted at intervals of not less than 4 weeks, up to a maximum of 80 mg daily as a single dose in the evening.
-Simvastatin can be taken with meals or on an empty stomach.
-Dosage in renal insufficiency Simvastatin does not undergo significant renal excretion, therefore modification of dose should be necessary with mild to moderate renal insufficiency.
-In patients with severe renal insufficiency Simvastatin therapy should be closely monitored and doses above 10mg/day should be implemented with caution.
-Pediatric population The recommended dosing range is 10-40 mg/day; the maximum recommended dose is 40 mg/day.
-Doses should be individualized according to the recommended goal of therapy as recommended by the pediatrictreatment recommendations (see sections 4.4 and 5.1).
+Use in children and adolescents (10-17 years of age) For children and adolescents (boys Tanner Stage II and above and girls who are at least one year post-menarche, 10-17 years of age) with heterozygous familial hypercholesterolaemia, the recommended usual starting dose is 10 mg once a day in the evening.
+Children and adolescents should be placed on a standard cholesterol-lowering diet before simvastatin treatment initiation; this diet should be continued during simvastatin treatment.
+The recommended dosing range is 10-40 mg/day; the maximum recommended dose is 40 mg/day.
+Doses should be individualised according to the recommended goal of therapy as recommended by the paediatric treatment recommendations .
 Adjustments should be made at intervals of 4 weeks or more.
 The experience of simvastatin in pre-pubertal children is limited.
-Method of administration Simvastatin is for oral administration.
-Simvastatin can be administered as a single dose in the evening.
-4.3 Contraindications:

-Hypersensitivity to the active substance or to any of the excipients listed in section 6.1 - Active liver disease or unexplained persistent elevations of serum transaminases - Pregnancy and lactation (see section 4.6) • Concomitant administration of potent CYP3A4 inhibitors (agents that increase AUC approximately 5 fold or greater)(e.g. itraconazole, ketoconazole, posaconazole, voriconazole, HIV protease inhibitors (e.g. nelfinavir), boceprevir, telaprevir, erythromycin, clarithromycin, telithromycin and nefazodone, and medicinal products containing cobicistat) (seesection 4.4 and 4.5). • Concomitant administration of gemfibrozil, ciclosporin, or danazol (see sections 4.4 and 4.5). • In patients with HoFH, concomitant administration of lomitapide with doses > 40 mg Simvastatin (see sections 4.2, 4.4and 4.5) 4.4 Special warnings and precautions for use:
+4.3 Contraindications - Hypersensitivity to simvastatin or to any of the excipients - Active liver disease or unexplained persistent elevations of serum transaminases - Pregnancy and lactation. - Concomitant administration of potent CYP3A4 inhibitors (agents that increase AUC approximately 5 fold or greater) (e.g. itraconazole, ketoconazole, posaconazole, voriconazole, HIV protease inhibitors (e.g. nelfinavir), boceprevir, telaprevir, erythromycin, clarithromycin, telithromycin and nefazodone and medicinal products containing cobicistat) - Concomitant administration of gemfibrozil, ciclosporin, or danazol. - In patients with HoFH, concomitant administration of lomitapide with doses >40 mg simvastatin 4.4 Special warnings and special precautions for use Myopathy/Rhabdomyolysis products were excluded.